jpype-project/jpype/doc/userguide.rst

 Java.
 Depending on your programming requirements, one of the alternatives may be a better fit.
 Specifically JPype is designed for clarity and high levels of integration between the Python and Java virtual machine.
-As such it makes use of JNI and thus inherits all of the benefits and limitiations that JNI imposes.
+As such it makes use of JNI and thus inherits all of the benefits and limitations that JNI imposes.
 With JPype, both virtual machines are running in the same process and are sharing the same memory space and threads.
-JPype can thus intermigle Python and Java threads and exchange memory quickly.
+JPype can thus intermingle Python and Java threads and exchange memory quickly.
 But by extension you can't start and stop the JVM machine but instead must keep both machines throughout the lifespan of the program.
 High integration means tightly coupled and thus it embodies the musketeers motto.
 If Python crashes,